huynhtrongnhan/blog/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/IMG20170607172835.jpg)

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/huynhtrongnhan) on GitHub.
+For more instructions head over to the [Huynhtrongnhan Github](https://github.com/huynhtrongnhan) on GitHub.